vampjaz/zippycrack/README.md

     1   100  200  300
     2   101  201  301 ...

+The actual work is done during the call to `run()`.
+This function will return a list of passwords found to be correct.

 ### Extended docs:

-There is also an extended "mode" of operation, which will require more user side code, but is more powerful.
+There is also an extended "mode" of operation, under `zippycrack.zippycrack_extended`, which will require more user side code, but is more powerful.
 Each thread instantiates its own class, which allows there to be persistent objects across all attempts in each thread.

 To use simply substitute your custom class for the `func` variable during initialization.
 It needs to extend the `zippycrack.xdefault` class, with three optional functions overridden: